Previous Next

 Statute text

-(1) The court may order a restoration hearing at any time on its own motion, on motion of the prosecuting attorney, or on motion of the defendant.
+(1) The court may order a restoration hearing at any time on its own motion, on motion of the prosecuting attorney, or on motion of the defendant; except that the court shall order a restoration hearing when required pursuant to section 16-8.5-111 (4)(a) or (4)(b).

-(2) Within fourteen days after receipt of a report from the department or other court-approved provider of restoration services certifying that the defendant is competent to proceed, either party may request a hearing or a second evaluation.
+(2) Within fourteen days after receipt of a report from the department or other court-approved competency evaluator certifying that the defendant is competent to proceed, either party may request a hearing or a second evaluation.
 The court shall determine whether to allow the second evaluation or proceed to a hearing on competency.
-If the second evaluation is requested by the court or by an indigent defendant, it must be paid for by the court.
+If the second evaluation is requested by the court or by an indigent defendant, the evaluation must be paid for by the court.

 (4) If neither party requests a hearing or second evaluation within the time frame set forth in subsection (2) of this section, the court shall enter a final determination, based on the information then available to the court, whether the defendant is or is not competent to proceed.

-(6) At the hearing, the burden of submitting evidence and the burden of proof by a preponderance of the evidence shall be upon the party asserting that the defendant is competent.
+(6) At the hearing, the party asserting that the defendant is competent has the burden of proof by a preponderance of the evidence and the burden of submitting evidence.
 At the hearing, the court shall determine whether the defendant is restored to competency.

 History